 What I love about Peloton is its ability to grow and evolve.
 The experience I have on my bike has only changed for the better since I first clicked into pedals back in 2018.
 And unlike other tech (ahem, Instagram), instead of complicating a simple process, Peloton made its user experience smarter and more functional.

 I did experience a glitch here and there.
-My home gym (rather a workout room) apparently isn’t bright enough, so my black leggings on a black workout mat were problematic.
+My home gym (rather a workout room) apparently isn’t bright enough, so my black leggings on a black workout mat were problematic (ummm, do you even know women, if you aren’t aware that they wear black leggings?!).
 And the space I used was too narrow.
 The mat should be parallel to the Guide.
 But because I have a square room, with the Peloton sitting beside my treadmill (a Bowflex one, not the Peloton tread), with just enough space in front for a mat perpendicular to my TV against the wall.
 I only have room for my mat to run longways in front of the TV.
 (Plus, with my shoulder injury, facing the TV is better for me, then having my side to it.)
 I think the AI fitness camera would be better suited for a more spacious room, like a living room, where you could sprawl out in front of a couch on the floor.